Pandit Sanjoy Bandopadhyay talks about some of his brilliant students

 “I consider these musicians as the maestros of the future, the torchbearers of Indian Classical Music.
 If you are looking for good and serious music I am sure you will be happy to discover them– I am sure any Indian music lover will love to listen to these outstanding talents.

 Among these, Kushal Das has already established himself as one of the finest sitar players of the current time.

 “Now, I would like to talk about my another student, the little ‘energy house’, Ayush Ghosh.
-Ayush is now a 13 year old boy with unquenchable thirst for music, never ending energy and exceptional talent for musical expressions.
+Ayush is now a 13-year-old boy with an unquenchable thirst for music, never-ending energy and exceptional talent for musical expressions.
 Ayush is a boy to observe.
 I am glad to see in him the mix of high talent and high perseverance.
-I remember Ayush, when he was 12 year old, happily trying for 13 hours to bring out the essence of a composition in Yaman!
+I remember Ayush, when he was 12-year old, happily trying for 13 hours to bring out the essence of a composition in Yaman!
 He just took a few small breaks for food.
 I was so impressed!
 I heard highly trained matured musician comparing his talent with the mandolin wizard U. Srinivas!
 I do not have any doubt, if everything goes well, he will perform sitar to a new height that was never touched earlier.”
-[Sanjoy Bandopadhyay 04 May, 2015, Kolkata]
+[Sanjoy Bandopadhyay 04 May 2015, Kolkata]

-Anup Dasgupta learnt with me for some years.
+Anup Dasgupta learned with me for some years.
 He is a well-known slide guitar player in the ICM world.
 All India Radio awarded him the prestigious Top-Grade some years back.

 Dipankar Mukherjee, the flutist, had wonderful potential as a musician.
 He has developed a commendable understanding of Indian raga music and acquired good command over ragas and their artistic elaborations.